kellyxray/kellyxray.github.io/README.md

 Simple.css Framework by Kev Quirk and is licensed under the MIT license.

-Responsive Top Navigation by W3Schools.
+Responsive Top Navigation, and Scroll Back To Top Button by W3Schools.

+Flickity by Metafizzy.

 Illustrations by ray @ kellyxray